vldm/pub_if/README.md

 A Rust procedural macro that conditionally makes struct fields public based on cfg attributes.
 `syn`-free implementation using only `proc_macro` APIs.

+This is usefull when your api contain some struct that by it's nature POD, and can allow direct field modifications (like for extension purposes), but exposing them, and changing their fields declaration/naming later is a breaking change acording to semver rules.

 [![crates.io](https://img.shields.io/crates/v/pub_if.svg)](https://crates.io/crates/pub_if)
 [![docs.rs](https://docs.rs/pub_if/badge.svg)](https://docs.rs/pub_if)